Textualize/textual/docs/widgets/footer.md

 !!! tip "Added in version 0.63.0"

-    This is a second iteration of the Footer.
-    The version prior to 0.63.0 is available as [ClassicFooter](./classic_footer.md) to help with backwards compatibility, but will be removed in v1.0.

 A simple footer widget which is docked to the bottom of its parent container.
 Displays available keybindings for the currently focused widget.